MBQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization: Conclusion

 \section{Conclusion}

-This paper addresses the issue of arbitrary bit-width QNNs by introducing a novel method called MultiQuant.
-We begin by demonstrating that existing methods for arbitrary bit-width QNNs suffer from significant inherent quantization error that hinders their performance.
-MultiQuant overcomes this limitation by utilizing a multi-branch topology.
-MultiQuant duplicates the network into multiple independent branches and quantizes each branch to a low-bit format.
-The computation of a desired bit-width is enabled by combining the output of these low-bit branches, thereby eliminating quantization errors that arise from switching weights bit-widths.
+This paper addresses the issue of arbitrary bit-width QNNs by introducing a novel method called MBQuant.
+We begin by demonstrating that existing methods for arbitrary bit-width QNNs suffer from significant inherent quantization error from switching weight bit-widths and switching activations bit-widths, hindering their performance.
+To overcome this limitation, MBQuant utilizes a multi-branch topology.
+Specifically, MBQuant duplicates the network into multiple independent branches, each of which has fixed 2-bit weights and the activations remain the input bit-width.
+The computation of a desired bit-width is enabled by combining the output of these branches, thereby eliminating quantization errors that arise from switching weight bit-widths.
 In addition, an amortization branch selection strategy is introduced to amortize quantization error from switching activations bit-widths into branches for improving the performance of the smallest branch.
-Finally, an in-place distillation strategy is designed to further enhance MultiQuant.
-MultiQuant has comparable computational overhead and equivalent or smaller storage footprints than existing methods while offering significant performance gains.
-Extensive experiments conducted over various datasets, bit-widths, and networks demonstrate the effectiveness of MultiQuant.
+Finally, an in-place distillation strategy is adopted to further enhance MBQuant.
+Extensive experiments conducted over various datasets, bit-widths, and networks demonstrate the effectiveness of MBQuant.

-\textbf{Acknowledgements}.
-This work was supported by National Key R\&D Program of China (No.2022ZD0118202), the National Science Fund for Distinguished Young Scholars (No.62025603), the National Natural Science Foundation of China (No. U21B2037, No. U22B2051, No. 62176222, No. 62176223, No. 62176226, No. 62072386, No. 62072387, No. 62072389, No. 62002305 and No. 62272401), and the Natural Science Foundation of Fujian Province of China (No.2021J01002, No.2022J06001).